Awesome Places to Visit in Germany

 by: Dan and Yollie

 Where can you go and experience a beautiful country so rich in history?
 Where can you visit and drive without having to pay tolls as well as experience the thrill of the infamous autobahsn?
-Where can you travel and see a variety of majestic and scenic places?
+Where can you travel and see a variety of majestic, breath taking, and scenic places?

 In our opinion, Germany is a very beautiful country.
 Since we lived in Germany for over 13 years, we spent so many memorable times traveling, visiting, and seeing this awesome country.
 We have compiled and grouped together several recommended places to see and visit and spend some time on day trips while you are in Germany.
 Our favorite places to visit are in Bavaria or Southern Germany.
 We visited at least four times with friends and family from the U.S. with our GMC conversion van.

 Since there are no tolls on the Autobahn, you can just plan and go armed with ADAC maps or GPS.
 For military, you can go far with AAFES gas ration card or coupons.
 Be sure to get a map of gas stations that accept the card or coupons and plan where to gas up.
 You can also plan your trips around military lodging facilities to save on hotel accommodations.
 Germany has many traveler-friendly rest areas and parks.
 Bring your cooler and some food and picnic out.

 Most major towns and cities have Tourist Information booths or center.
 Stop by there and get some guides or tourist packets.
 You'll discover some hidden treasures and don't have to go very far.